insure logo

 Methodology

-Average car insurance costs for teens in New Hampshire
+Average teen car insurance costs in New Hampshire

-Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
-Families in New Hampshire can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.
+Your rate may also change based on the coverage you select, the type of car your teen drives, and where you live.
+Families in New Hampshire can save money by asking about good student discounts, signing up teens for a driving course, or adding them to an existing family policy.

 AgeAverage annual premium